Core Concepts

 Review

-Mapping logic and mapped data is viewable for each job in a pipeline, as the executed logic can differ based on the job.
-The Get Result Manifest endpoint returns high-level information about a job’s mappings.
+Mapping logic and mapped data is viewable for each run in a pipeline, as the executed logic can differ based on the mapper.
+The Get Mapper endpoint returns high-level information about transformation logic in the manifest field.

-All editing takes place in a session called a workshop.
-Workshops are specific to a pipeline and allow editing of that pipeline’s target schema and mapper logic.
-Mapper logic can be edited directly with manual changes or indirectly with natural language prompting.
+A pipeline can be workshopped to create and deploy new mapper versions.
+Mapper edits are inherently iterative (they are always based on a previously generated mapper version) and can modify the target schema and transformation logic.
+Transformation logic can be edited directly with manual changes or indirectly with natural language prompting.
 See Editing Mappers and Building Mapper Logic to learn more.

-Workshop edits can (and should!) be tested with source data to validate the edits work as desired.
-Test source data can be provided directly or selected from a previously run job.
-Once satisfied with the test results, you can deploy a workshop to apply its edits to the pipeline.
-This will update the pipeline with new logic for all future job runs.
+Mapper edits can (and should!) be tested with source data to validate the edits work as desired.
+As with the initial mapper, creation of a new mapper version requires sample source data which will be executed as an initial run.
+Once satisfied with the test results, you can deploy the mapper version to the pipeline to make it active.
+Future pipeline runs will leverage the new mapper logic by default.